gumroad/wp-gumroad/gumroad/README.txt

 == Frequently Asked Questions ==

-Reference the official Gumroad [overlay](https://gumroad.com/overlay) or [embed](https://gumroad.com/embed) documentation.

-= Troubleshooting =

 Your theme must implement **wp_footer()** in the footer.php file, otherwise JavaScript will not load correctly.
 You can test if this is the issue by switching to a WordPress stock theme such as twenty-twelve temporarily.

 If the overlay doesn't get triggered on click (and your browser is redirected to a gumroad.com URL), please make sure that there is not extra code that is hijacking the click event (for example, a Google Analytics onclick event).

-A popular known plugin that does this is **Google Analytics for WordPress**.
+A popular known plugin that does this is "Google Analytics for WordPress".
 Try unchecking one or both of these options: 1) Track outbound clicks & downloads, 2) Check Advanced Settings, then make sure "Track outbound clicks as pageviews" is un-checked.

-See the official Gumroad [overlay](https://gumroad.com/overlay) or [embed](https://gumroad.com/embed) documentation for other questions.
+See the official Gumroad [overlay](https://gumroad.com/overlay) or [embed](https://gumroad.com/embed) documentation for further troubleshooting.

 == Screenshots ==